minima-global/minidocs/docs/learn/theblockchain.md

 ### Definitions:

-**Target Difficulty:** A system set parameter influencing the number of hashes required for the network to mine a block every 50 seconds (or as close to).
+**Block Difficulty Target:** A system set parameter influencing the average number of hashes required for the network to mine a block every 50 seconds (or as close to).
 The higher the difficulty, the more PoW (energy) required to mine a block.

-**Levels:** The Cascading Chain consists of 32 levels, where each level consists of blocks which, by chance, exceeded the difficulty target met by the blocks in the previous level by a factor of 2. e.g. A block in level 3 of the Cascading Chain achieved twice the difficulty of a block in level 2.
+**Cascade Levels:** The Cascading Chain consists of 32 levels, where each level consists of blocks which, by chance, exceeded the block difficulty target of the previous level by a factor of 2. e.g. A block in level 3 of the Cascading Chain achieved twice the difficulty of a block in level 2.

 **The Cascade:** The chronological, unbroken chain of blocks consisting of a maximum of 128 blocks at each level.
 The block at the root of the Cascade (after Genesis) will be the block which satisfies both 1) the earliest timestamp and 2) the highest (most difficult) level.